Geschichten aus der Homöopathie

 There’s a lack of thoughtfulness in that approach - knee-jerk is the right word“.

 Gordon may be right regarding the reaction of the Squares to alternative medicine in general.
 But the old school docs have sound reasons to question the validity of homeopathy, with its weird theories and oddball practitioners.
-H. completed the 6th edition of the Organon Of The Medical Art way back in 1842.
+Hahnemann completed the 6th edition of the Organon Of The Medical Art way back in 1842.
 It is, writes Amy Lansky, “still the most comprehensive text on the principles of homeopathy to this day“.

 Is that something to brag about?
 Imagine if an M.D. pulled out a 160-year-old text to diagnose and treat a patient who complained of stomach pains or a lump in his armpit.
 He’d be laughed out of the profession.
 “Hey doc, haven’t you learned anything in the last century or two?
 Sure, give me some of those leeches you’ve got in that jar.
 And slice open a vein or two while you’re at it“.